SteffenRossberg/pomalu-ale-jiste/README.md

 data for training and testing purposes.
 Tiingo offers a free subscription that is limited by, for example, volume and number of requests.
 It further supports REST and Websocket APIs to get the data as I need it.
-Long story short, Tiingo just seems perfect for this purpose.
+Long story short, Tiingo just seems to be quite perfect for this purpose.

 You can find more details here: https://api.tiingo.com